Doctorinna/overview/README.md

 > This is the overview repository primarily used for documentation, for implementation details see [Structure of project](#structure) section

-Doctorinna is an application for determining the user's risk group for the widespread diseases by medical parameters.
+Doctorinna is an open-source application for determining the user's risk group for the widespread diseases by medical parameters.
 This application will allow people in the form of a survey without undergoing a medical examination to understand whether it is necessary to be examined by a doctor and change their lifestyle.
+## Demo

 ## Table of content
 - [Motivation](#motivation)
 - [Structure of project](#structure)